zalando-stups/planb-cassandra/README.rst

 --sns-topic          Amazon SNS topic name to use for notifications about Auto-Recovery.
 --sns-email          Email address to subscribe to Amazon SNS notification topic.
 See description of ``create`` subcommand above for details.
 ===================  ========================================================

+Update is an interactive command which operates on one node at a time.
+It will prompt before starting update of each node.
+It starts by draining the target node and then terminates the EC2 instance that is running it.
+Then a new EC2 instance is created with the same private and public IP addresses (if any), and potentially different configuration as specified by the options.
+The new instance is expected to attach the EBS volume that was previously utilized by the node.
+This keeps all the node's data and identification within the cluster intact.

+The command will wait for the replacement node to be back UP.
+You should still monitor the status of the cluster to verify that all other nodes also see the new node as UP before proceeding.

+The command will refuse to proceed if some nodes are DOWN.
+This could be a false positive, however if some nodes were decommissioned recently (it takes about 72 hours for this state to clear).

+While performing the update, which destroys the running EC2 instance and creates a blank one, the command keeps the current state in the Tags of the EBS data volume.

+If interrupted by some unexpected problems, the command resumes the update sequence by using the information in the EBS volume tags.
+This relies however on an assumption that the command is ran again with essentially the same parameters on the same machine, since some of the state is stored in a temporary file, named after the EBS volume id.

+If the command enters `failed` state, as a safety precaution it will not try to proceed further, even if started again.
+The operator is then responsible for analysing the failure reason and removing the failed state tag from the related EBS volume before starting the command again.
+One common source of failed state is forgetting to use `--force-termination` flag on a cluster which was deployed with termination protection enabled.

+No provisions are made by the command to detect if a concurrent update operation is in progress for a given cluster.
+It makes sense to ensure that only one operator is using the command as part of routine maintenance at any given time.

 Extend an existing cluster
 --------------------------